Renamed Windows Executable File

 Renamed EX_ files are useful for preventing accidental or unwanted execution in Windows.
 For example, if the user accidentally double-clicks the file, it will not execute by default.

 To make an EX_ file executable, rename the ".ex_" extension to ".exe".
 You can now double-click the file like any other EXE file.

 3.7 | 19 Votes

 An EX_ file may also be a Windows executable (.EXE) file compressed using some form of compression and renamed from ".exe" to ".ex_."
 EX_ files are used to decrease the size of EXE files so they can be included on software installation CDs and other space-limited external media.
 Users must decompress EX_ files using the Windows Command Prompt's expand command to transform them into installable EXE files.

 EX_ files are commonly created using Makecab, a file compression utility included with Windows.
 Here is example syntax for creating the file program.ex_ from the file program.exe:

-EX_ file created with Makecab can be decompressed back to their original form using the expand.exe program included with Windows.
-It uses the following syntax:
+EX_ files created with Makecab can be decompressed back to their original form using the expand.exe command included with Windows.
+The program uses the following syntax:

 expand program.ex_ program.exe

 After expanding your EX_ file to an EXE file, you can double-click the EXE file to install the program it contains.